 Alex Snodgrass and The Defined Dish

 We sit in her backyard on this lovely, balmy September day in Dallas, Texas.
-As I eagerly devour her beautifully presented creation that is my lunch, we talk about how much The Defined Dish has grown since it began, basically, at the start of this year.
+As I devour my beautifully presented lunch, we talk about how much The Defined Dish has grown since it began at the start of this year.
 Alex Snodgrass is the perfect example of finding what you love to do and turning it into a livelihood.
-With a huge smile, she laughs and says, “I am sharing what I love, and it is just working!”
+With a huge smile, she laughs and says, “I am sharing what I love, and it is working!”

 Not meant as a lifestyle regimen, the Whole30 program is more of a nutritional reboot.
 For thirty days, you eliminate sugar, alcohol, and processed foods from your diet.
-Alex has done the Whole30 reset twice – and admirably, she lasted the entire thirty days.
-She wants to make it an annual event in January to kickstart each new year.
-Although difficult to remain disciplined for an entire month—think no wine, chocolate, or pretzels—Alex feels noticeably better at the end of the process.
+Alex has done the Whole30 reset twice.
+And she lasted the entire thirty days.
+She wants to make it an annual January event to kickstart each new year.
+Although difficult to remain disciplined for an entire month—think no wine, chocolate, or pretzels—Alex feels better at the end of the process.
 “For me, the biggest benefit is mental clarity.
-I am a firm believer that eating clean affects your gut health and is also connected to your mental health,” she adds.
+I believe that eating clean affects your gut health and is also connected to your mental health,” she adds.

-In the Snodgrass household, every weeknight meal is an experiment of sorts.
+In the Snodgrass household, every weeknight meal is an experiment.
 Alex’s dinners, for her husband and two young daughters, are the subjects for the gorgeous photos and tasty recipes she posts on her blog.
 “Unless they don’t turn out the way I want!” she laughs.
 I am astonished when she admits—because this is not my mindset at all—she really does like to cook every night.
 Every single night?
 “I do.
-It is therapeutic to me,” she explains.
-I wonder how many times it takes, when designing a recipe, to get it right, publishable, shareable.
-In her totally calm way, she confesses to it being a “one-shot thing most times.”
+It is therapeutic to me,” she says.
+When designing a recipe, I wonder how often it takes to get it right, publishable, and shareable.
+She admits it’s a “one-shot thing most times.”

 Cooking stints on Good Morning Texas and guest takeovers on the Whole30 Recipes site have spread the news about this foodie with a perpetual smile on her face and an amazingly peaceful demeanor.
-At present, the TCU grad gathers 250,000 page views a month on The Defined Dish.
+The TCU grad gathers 250,000 page views monthly on The Defined Dish.
 She is approachable and real to her almost 47,000 Instagram followers, and firms and sponsors are taking notice.
-Alex admits her brand has grown very fast in the last few months.
-“It is kind of wild,” she reflects.
+Alex admits her brand has grown fast in the last few months.
+“It is kind of wild,” she says.
 She now responds with a media kit when companies, whose products she uses, reach out to her and request endorsement.
 She views food photography as “a work in progress” and loves the challenge of learning how to make her food look pretty.
 As far as all the tech stuff, she tends to figure things out as she goes.

 The small Texas town of Celina had very few restaurants, so Alex grew up appreciating home-cooked meals.
 Although she doesn’t eat pasta often these days, her favorite recipe reflects her Italian upbringing.
 She loves pasta served with the super simple cacio e pepe sauce—a flavorful mix of butter, cheese, and loads of pepper.
 She adds she also loves a good filet mignon.

-Her thoroughly supportive husband, Clayton, accuses her of being a “homebody.”
-When asked to elaborate, she responds “I love being social, but I’d truly rather entertain friends in our backyard and cook a delicious dinner for them.”
+Her supportive husband, Clayton, accuses her of being a “homebody.”
+When asked to elaborate, she responds, “I love being social, but I’d truly rather entertain friends in our backyard and cook a delicious dinner for them.”
 Alex loves assembling a fabulous meat and cheese tray for guests.
 “I eat everything on it—life is too short,” she chuckles.
 Her ideal day starts with a quiet cup of coffee, all by herself, and ends with a relaxing bath and a good book.

 Alex doesn’t have to think long when I ask about her favorite kitchen gadgets.
 Besides her well-seasoned cast iron skillet, she loves to blend soups and dressings with her immersion blender.
-She uses a spiralizer to make zucchini or sweet potato noodles and serves them in place of spaghetti with her meatballs.
+She uses a spiralizer to make zucchini or sweet potato noodles, which she serves with meatballs.
 And the Instant Pot she resisted buying—“it takes the joy away from cooking things all day long”—has become a go-to for cooking brisket for tacos.

 You may also enjoy reading – how to get rid of your good stuff and an easy way to unbuckle the difficult car seat!